dimvasdim/Embeded_Final/README.md

 # Embeded_Final
-This is a univeristy project
+This is a univeristy project for subject of Embeded Systems...
+Raspberry pi was used for implementation of an embeded system network of peer to peer communication among nodes.